 Unread Email is Present.

 This is a very interesting Event Based Subscriptions condition.
-SQL-RD can monitor an inbox of your choice for a specific email or type of email.
+PBRS can monitor an inbox of your choice for a specific email or type of email.
 If the email exists, a report can be triggered.
 One would ask the question, “why would I want to monitor an inbox for SSRS reports scheduling?”
-Many SQL-RD users have built very unique processes with this this condition.
+Many PBRS users have built very unique processes with this this condition.
 For example, a rudimentary report request system can be built with this condition.
 A user would send an email to report system requesting a specific report be run with certain parameters, the system will interrogate this email for parameter values, and other information, then run the report given the email contents, then send the completed report back to the requested user.

 Data is Received on a Port.